uspki/policies/certificate-policy.md

 **Publicly-Trusted Certificate**: A Certificate that is trusted by virtue of the fact that its corresponding Root Certificate is distributed as a trust anchor in widely-available application software.

-**Qualified Auditor**: A natural person or Legal Entity that meets the requirements of Section 8.2.
+**Qualified Auditor**: A natural person or Legal Entity that meets the requirements of section 8.2.

 **Random Value**: A value specified by a CA to the Applicant that exhibits at least 112 bits of entropy.